-The defendant in this case owned an apartment which had an outdoor pool.
+The defendant, in this case, owned an apartment that had an outdoor pool.
 Unfortunately, you know where this is going.
 Just about every pool case is the worst case ever.
-A three year-old boy wandered into the closed pool area.
+A three-year-old boy wandered into the closed pool area.
 When the pool manager and lifeguard unlocked the gates, they found the plaintiff’s son unresponsive and submerged in the water.

 (The question you have to be asking – the one far more important than the legal issues in this case – is how on earth did this happen?
-The boy’s 10 year-old half-brother was watching the child.
-The boy threw a toy, the 10 year old ran down a hill to get it, leaving the child alone, and when he got back he did not find the boy.
-I will have a 10 year-old the same time I have a three year old.
+The boy’s 10-year-old half-brother was watching the child.
+The boy threw a toy, the 10-year-old ran down a hill to get it, leaving the child alone, and when he got back he did not find the boy.
+I will have a 10-year-old at the same time I have a three-year-old.
 I also have a swimming pool.)

 As a result of the incident, the plaintiff’s son suffered a severe anoxic brain injury leaving him nonverbal, visually impaired, dependent on a gastric feeding tube, and requiring constant care from others.
-Again, the worst possible thing.
-The detective investigating the incident concluded that the plaintiff’s son had managed to squeeze inside through the front gate, because the lower half of the gate was loose.
-In addition, some parts of the fence could be pulled open due to missing metal crossbars.
+Again, the worst thing.
+The detective investigating the incident concluded that the plaintiff’s son had squeezed inside through the front gate because the lower half of the gate was loose.
+In addition, some parts of the fence could be pulled open because of missing metal crossbars.

-The plaintiff filed suit alleging negligence per se and negligence.
+The plaintiff sued, alleging negligence per se and negligence.
 Quick question: When you think you may have negligence per se, do you plead it in the complaint?
 You do?
 Okay, you’re a big liar.
 Our law firm has never done it and I have yet to find anyone who says they plead negligence per se as an ordinary practice.
-Heads up: I still can’t imagine a court kicking the case if you don’t, but as you will see below, you really don’t want to take the chance because the court here seems to be assuming that it has to be plead in the complaint.
-It is like I just told my law partner, I can’t imagine in a million years a court would actually require you to plead this in the complaint.
-But when the appellate decision on my case when I failed to mind the ruling in this case was coming down, I would be on the edge of my seat (You may not like this sentence, but I don’t know how else to day it).
-One rule of personal injury practice: do everything you can easily do without any risk of harm if you would be sitting on the edge of your seat when you were called out for your failure to do it.
+Heads up: I still can’t imagine a court kicking the case if you don’t, but as you will see below, you really don’t want to take the chance because the court here seems to assume that it has to be pled in the complaint.
+It is like I just told my law partner, I can’t imagine in a million years a court would require you to plead this in the complaint.
+But when the appellate decision on my case when I failed to mind the ruling, in this case, was coming down, I would be on the edge of my seat (You may not like this sentence, but I don’t know how else to say it).
+One rule of personal injury practice: do everything you can easily do with no risk of harm if you would sit on the edge of your seat when you were called out for your failure to do it.

-Anyway, incredibly, the plaintiff’s lawyer in this case did plead negligence per se, claiming in the complaint that the defendant was negligent per se by failing to comply with Maryland’s COMAR regulations, the Montgomery County Code “MCC”, and the Code of Montgomery County Regulations (“COMCOR”).
+Anyway, incredibly, the plaintiff’s lawyer pleaded negligence per se, claiming in the complaint that the defendant was negligent per se by failing to comply with Maryland’s COMAR regulations, the Montgomery County Code “MCC”, and the Code of Montgomery County Regulations (“COMCOR”).
 Second, the plaintiff contended that the defendant was negligent in breaching its duty of care to maintain the pool in a reasonably safe condition for all residents of the apartment.

 The Court of Special Appeals only addressed the plaintiff’s negligence per se claim, which alleged that the defendant breached a duty of care prescribed by COMAR, MCC, and COMCOR.

-Here, the court started with a lengthy discussion – the case is 70 pages all together – of whether the pool was even subject to the language in COMAR, MCC, and COMCOR.
-Concluding that the defendants were required to comply with the regulations, the court went on to decide whether to adopt these statutory requirements as standards of conduct.
-As discussed previously, the statutes and regulations must meet the four part test in Section 286 of the Second Restatement of Torts.
-The court answered this question in the affirmative – turning to legislative history, the court decided that the statutes and regulations in question, in particular COMAR 10.17.01.03, MCC Sections 51-15(b)(2) and 51-16, and COMCOR 51.00.01.03B, were designed to create a cause of action in tort for the protection of the swimming public.
+Here, the court started with a lengthy discussion – the case is 70 pages altogether – of whether the pool was even subject to the language in COMAR, MCC, and COMCOR.
+Concluding that the defendants were required to comply with the regulations, the court decided whether to adopt these statutory requirements as standards of conduct.
+As discussed previously, the statutes and regulations must meet the four-part test in Section 286 of the Second Restatement of Torts.
+The court answered this question in the affirmative – turning to legislative history; the court decided that the statutes and regulations in question, in particular, COMAR 10.17.01.03, MCC Sections 51-15(b)(2) and 51-16, and COMCOR 51.00.01.03B, created a cause of action in tort for protecting the swimming public.

 The defendant argued that in order for a statutory duty to exist, there must first be a common law duty.
 The court rejected this claim.
-If the defendant fails to put up a fence in violation of a local ordinance and a child trespasser drowns in the pool as a result, the defendant would still be held to the higher duty prescribed by the statute, even though the defendant would owe only a limited duty under common law.
+If the defendant cannot put up a fence in violation of a local ordinance and a child trespasser drowns in the pool as a result, the defendant would still be held to the higher duty prescribed by the statute, even though the defendant would owe only a limited duty under the common law.
 So even if the plaintiff’s son were a trespasser, the defendant still was required to abide by the statutory duties.
-Thus, the court ruled in favor of the plaintiff with regards to the first prong, finding that the defendant violated a statutory duty.
+Thus, the court ruled in favor of the plaintiff regarding the first prong, finding that the defendant violated a statutory duty.

 Next, the court addressed the issue of proximate causation.
 The court found that the circuit court erred in concluding that there was no proof of proximate causation because no direct evidence was present.
-The court stated that circumstantial evidence can be used to prove proximate cause.
-Although there was no direct evidence showing how the plaintiff’s son managed to get into the pool area, the facts of the case lead to the reasonable inference that the plaintiff’s son squeezed through the gap in the gate.
-Another way to say this is “C’mon, we all know what happened here and that is good enough.”
+The court stated that circumstantial evidence can prove a proximate cause.
+Although there was no direct evidence showing how the plaintiff’s son got into the pool area, the case’s facts lead to the reasonable inference that the plaintiff’s son squeezed through the gap in the gate.
+Another way to say this is “C’mon, we all know what happened here, and that is good enough.”
 Thankfully, that idea seems to be gaining currency in Maryland law.

 The full opinion in this case can be found here.
 Read it.